ajhenley/gitbook/modularization.md

 # Modularization

 Modular programming occurs when you organize your program(or algorithm) into separate modules.
 Modularization makes your program  collection of independent, reusable components.
 The process reduces redundant code.
 Each component contains just the code to perform its specific functionality.

-Modular programming refers to the task of decomposing your algorithm into modules.
-You can reuse each module within the current program or even in other programs.
 Each method of each module can be independently tested/verified with unit tests.

-Modularization is the process of dividing a problem into separate tasks, each with a single purpose.

-Top-down design allows the programmer to concentrate on the  design of the algorithm.
-The programmer ignores lower-level details until later.

 When creating programs in Java modules will become either methods, classes or packages.
 A method is a unit of code that performs one task.
 A class generally contains fields and methods which describe the behavior of an object.
 A package is a collection of related classes.
 A method in Java will never exist outside of a class.